 Extending Short Locks.

-Need a touch more length for a friends wedding or that long awaited prom night?
+Need a touch more length for a friends wedding or long awaited prom night?
 Generally love longer tresses but don't have the time or inclination to throw at the upkeep required?
 Fancy the idea of extensions but don't want to appear artificial?
 There's nothing to worry about nowadays.
-In the past, wigs and extensions had the texture of astroturf and the color was the wrong shade of unnatural.
+In the past, wigs and extensions had the texture of astroturf and a color the wrong shade of unnatural.

 The dividing point between existing and fake locks is infinitely more noticeable on straight hair because the transition is plain to see.
 Throwing curls into the equation blurs that line making the transition difficult to perceive.
 The tighter and more numerous the curls the stronger this effect.
-Try a three-quarter-inch curling iron to tighten curls.
+Try a three-quarter-inch iron to tighten curls.
 The acid test is if other people notice.
 Your friends and family will notice sudden extra hair but if complete strangers are unaware then chalk that up as a win.